-We are recruiting for section editors, deputy section editors, news reporters, broadcasters, and contributors.
+We are recruiting for section editors, deputy section editors, news reporters, and broadcasters.

-Apply to be a Cherwell section editor or deputy section editor here.
+Apply to be a Cherwell section editor here – Section-Editor-Application-Form

-Apply to be a News Reporter here.
+Apply to be an OSPL Business Executive here – OSPL-Business-Executive-Application.
 Email all application forms to email@example.com

 Or, if you’re completely new to it all and want to test the waters before diving in, become a contributor by emailing the editors of the section you are interested in (see below in the editorial job descriptions).
 Equally, you are very welcome to apply for editorial roles with no prior experience.